MaxHalford/idao-2020-qualifier/README.md

 ## Usage

-You first want to unzip the data folder into `data/`.
+You first want to download the competition data from [here](https://yadi.sk/d/0zYx00gSraxZ3w).
+Then, unzip the data folder into `data/`.
 You should thus have `data/train.csv`, `data/Track 1`, and `data/Track 2` on your path.

 We built several simple models which are each contained in a Jupyter notebook.
 You can either open them and execute them manually, or programmatically by using `nbconvert`.